josmar-crwdstffng/angular/aio/content/guide/property-binding.md

 #### `colspan` and `colSpan`

-A common point of confusion is between the attribute, `colspan`, and the property, `colSpan`.
+A common point of confusion is between the `colspan` attribute and the `colSpan` property.
 Notice that these two names differ by only a single letter.

 To use property binding using colSpan, type the following: